|

 Nelson's first full size boat - Low two seat Jet Ski style

-As you can see from the above, as schoolboy (possibly when most people experiment), I was not afraid to try different things.
+As you can see from the above, as a schoolboy (possibly when most people experiment), I was not afraid to try different things.
 Fortunately, I've not yet lost that ability.
-I knew this project would be time consuming, experiment wise and I also reckoned I'd make go up a few dead alleys.
-As it turned out, all of the models I tested, worked to some degree and each one highlighted a particular shortcoming, which is of course part of development.
-I now have quote a bit of practical experience to draw on/
+I knew this project would be time consuming, experiment wise, and I also reckoned I'd go up a few dead alleys.
+As it turned out, all of the models I tested worked to some degree and each one highlighted a particular shortcoming, which is of course all part of the development process.
+I now have quite a bit of practical experience to draw on from each of the boats I've built.
+One difficulty, a human failing, it that it is difficult to scrap something immediately when it is wrong, because of all the time spent on it.
+You might be able to imagine the depression that can cause.
+Did I say depression, well, at least a pretty foul mood for a while.

 SWATH